Skip to main content

 When too many options are available, several challenges can arise:

-• Usability: Too many options can make the field hard to use.
+• Usability: Too many options can make the field hard to browse and search.

-• API restrictions: Some APIs limit the number of values they return in one call.
+• API restrictions: Many APIs limit the number of results returned per request.

-Additionally, Elements Connect custom fields and connected items can only display up to 1000 items at once.
+• Elements Connect limits: By default, Elements Connect custom fields and connected items can display up to 1,000 values at once.

 CODE